wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 2. VAT information being shown in the order details page

-3. Per-country VAT reports (more features currently being worked on)
+3. Per-country VAT reports

+4. Download all compliance information in a spreadsheet.

 == License ==